FAQ's & SHIPPING INFO

 SHIPPING INFO

 We can deliver next business day to most postcodes* in mainland UK for FREE on orders of £100 or more.
-Shopping carts totalling below £100 are charged at a flat rate of £9.99 including VAT per delivery.
+Shopping carts totalling below £100 are charged at a flat rate of £9.99.
 All shipping prices are inclusive of VAT.

 In most cases, DPD will deliver your wines.
 Occasionally, orders will be sent directly by our warehouse partners London City Bond.